Contact Us

 How Can I Overcome Transloading Challenges?

-One way to guard yourself against the damage that may occur during transloading is by protecting the cargo by supplementing it with freight insurance, which will be covered in the next section.
-This is one of the biggest challenges you’ll encounter in regard to transload since it increases the number of times that freight is handled and — in turn — boosts its chances of being damaged.
+One way to guard yourself against the damage that may occur during transloading is by protecting the cargo with freight insurance, which will be covered in the next section.
+This is one of the biggest challenges you’ll encounter in regard to transload since it increases the number of times that freight is handled and can increase its chances of being damaged.

-Another way you can overcome the challenge of damage during this type of shipment is by making sure your freight is packaged as securely as time and cost allow for.
-However, it really might prove to be worth it to take a great interest in sturdy, comprehensive packaging if it will give your products a better chance of surviving shipping.
+Another way you can overcome this challenge is by making sure your freight is packaged as securely as time and cost allow for.
+Sturdy, comprehensive packaging will give your products a better chance of surviving shipping.

 Ocean transloading port next to a highway